kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 ### Key Points

 - IQ verifies installation suitability, OQ verifies that functions meet specifications, and PQ verifies sustained performance under actual operating conditions.
 - Each test distinguishes approval of the protocol, which defines the test procedure, from approval of the record, which contains the actual execution results.
+Final approval of IQ, OQ, and PQ activities requires both `protocol_status` and `record_status` in the parent document to be `APPROVED`.
+- New IQ and OQ documents and items start as `DRAFT`.
+Item protocol and record statuses are synchronized with the corresponding parent document statuses within the same revision.
-- Tests are performed using an approved protocol, after which the actual results, decisions, performers, and execution times are recorded.
-Discrepancies are managed in `deviation`.
+- Test execution is allowed based on protocol approval in the current parent document.
+IQ and OQ execution is not allowed based solely on item statuses.
+Adding, modifying, or deleting items in an approved protocol requires a new revision starting as `DRAFT`.
+Actual results, decisions, performers, and execution times are recorded, and discrepancies are managed in `deviation`.
+- `pq_assessment.status` stores the execution progress states `수행 대기 중` (Awaiting Execution), `진행 중` (In Progress), and `완료` (Completed), with an initial value of `수행 대기 중` (Awaiting Execution).
+This is distinct from protocol and record approval statuses.

 ---